JosephLWalker96/underwater-object-detection/README.md

 ![](figure/adapt_results_c2bdd.png)

 ## Acknowledgement
-Thanks to the awesome implementations from [pytorch-faster-rcnn](https://github.com/ruotianluo/pytorch-faster-rcnn/blob/master/README.md) and [PyTorch-CycleGAN](https://github.com/aitorzip/PyTorch-CycleGAN).
+We would like to express our thanks to the awesome implementations from [DA_detection](https://github.com/kevinhkhsu/DA_detection) and [pytorch-faster-rcnn](https://github.com/ruotianluo/pytorch-faster-rcnn/blob/master/README.md).